 A pension fund sued

-It doesn’t allege any wrongdoing outright.
-Instead, the complaint seeks documents from Cerner under a Delaware law giving corporate shareholders broad inspection rights if they credibly suspect bad faith or self-dealing.
+The suit doesn’t allege any wrongdoing outright.
+Instead, it requests documents under a state law giving corporate shareholders broad inspection rights if they credibly suspect self-dealing or conflicts of interest.
 Records cases often reflect an attempt to drum up fiduciary breach claims.

 Cause of Action: Section 220 of the Delaware General Corporation Law.